abelsonlive/hiR/updateGuide.md

     library(p)
     ```

-2. Carefully format new functions you want to add acoording to this template: ([more info](https://github.com/hadley/devtools/wiki/docs-function))
+2. Carefully format new functions you want to add according to this template: ([more info](https://github.com/hadley/devtools/wiki/docs-function))

     ```
     #' A short description of the R function